connor-lab/ncov2019-artic-nf/README.md

 --cache /some/dir can be specified to have a fixed, shared location to store the conda build for use by multiple runs of the workflow.

 #### Executors
 By default, the pipeline just runs on the local machine.
-You can specify `-profile slurm` to use a SLURM cluster.
+You can specify `-profile slurm` to use a SLURM cluster, or `-profile lsf` to use an LSF cluster.
+In either case you will need to edit the appropriate .config file in the conf directory to provide local queue names.

 #### Profiles
 You can use multiple profiles at once, separating them with a comma.
 This is described in the Nextflow [documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles)